Evelyn Glennie: Awards

-She has been awarded 28 honorary doctorates from universities in the United Kingdom, the Officer of the Most Excellent Order of the British Empire (OBE) in 1993 and was promoted to Dame Commander of the Most Excellent Order of the British Empire (DBE) in the 2007 New Year Honours.
+She has been awarded 29 honorary doctorates from universities in the United Kingdom, most recently in 2023, Doctor of Music (DMus) from the University of St Andrews, the Officer of the Most Excellent Order of the British Empire (OBE) in 1993 and was promoted to Dame Commander of the Most Excellent Order of the British Empire (DBE) in the 2007 New Year Honours.
 She was appointed to the Order of the Companions of Honour (CH) in the 2017 New Year Honours.

 She owns in excess of 3500 percussion instruments from all over the world and is continually adding to her collection.
 Glennie is an Ambassador of Sistema Scotland and is President of Help Musicians.
 She was appointed Music Rights Champion by the International Music Council in October 2016.